kryvyifedir/score-hub/docs/CLASSES.md

 ```
 [SELECT ...
 FROM ... ]
 ```
-This method should be used with caution since it doesn't have any limitation and can result in SOQL query limit
+This method should be used with caution since it doesn't have any limitations and can result in SOQL query limit

 ## Using Logger class to save information about exceptions
-`Logger` class is used to save information about issues that might have occured in a system.
-This class will be refined in future to allow storing more granular information about the issues.
+`Logger` class is used to save information about issues that might have occurred in a system.
+This class will be refined in the future to allow for storing more granular information about the issues.

-There are two main method of a Logger class that are used for storing runtime issues:
+There are two main methods of a Logger class that are used for storing runtime issues:
 ### saveSingleLog(String log)
 ```
 public static void saveSingleLog(String log)
 ```
 Stores a single issue in a `Log__c` sObject.
-Asyncronous and can be called from cached LWC methods.
+Asynchronous and can be called from cached LWC methods.
 Example:
 ```
 } catch (Exception e) {